-All company pension provisions require completion of 10 years of service and attainment of age 55 to be eligible for early retirement.
+All company pension provisions generally require completion of 10 years of service and attainment of age 55 to be eligible for early retirement.
+For members of Exxon Mobil Corporation's pension plan, pension provisions generally require completion of 15 years of service and attainment of age 55 to be eligible for early retirement.